-Carter Ernst loves to use faux fabrics in her creations which include not only sculptures, but paintings, ceramics and the creation of mosaics often replicating in her own unique artistic way things found in nature.
+Carter Ernst loves to use faux fabrics in her creations, which include not only sculptures but paintings, ceramics, and the creation of mosaics often replicating in her unique artistic way things found in nature.

 The title of her sculpture is “Pointing North” and was created in 2014.
-The head of her dog is indeed pointing to the north!
+Her dog’s head is indeed pointing to the north!

 “True North” Sculpture Exhibit

-A total of eight local Houston artist’s work, many of them whose works have been internationally recognized were shown along this well loved and well utilized Heights Boulevard in Houston, Texas until about November 4, 2014 at which time the works, if sold, went to their new owners.
+A total of eight local Houston artist’s work, many of them whose works are internationally recognized were on exhibit along this well-loved and well utilized Heights Boulevard in Houston, Texas until about November 4, 2014, at which time the works, if sold, went to their new owners.

 The price tag for the Ernst creation “Pointing North” was $9,500.

-The Houston Heights is a historic area with original homes dating back to the early 1900’s and is located only a mere 4 miles northwest of bustling downtown Houston.
+The Houston Heights is a historic area with original homes dating back to the early 1900s and is only a mere 4 miles northwest of bustling downtown Houston.

-The Heights as it is commonly called here has a great number of professional artists who call this area home.
-The unique character of the Heights makes it a draw for those who appreciate not only art but architecture as well as unique boutiques and restaurants.
+The Heights as it is commonly known here has a significant number of professional artists who call this area home.
+Unique character of the Heights makes it a draw for those who appreciate not only art but architecture as well as unique boutiques and restaurants.

 MECA in Houston and Carter Ernst

-Collaboration with artists like Carter Ernst and others can literally improve and make a significant difference to people’s lives.
+Collaboration with artists like Carter Ernst and others can improve and make a significant difference in people’s lives.

 Ernst & Kittelson Public Art Sculpture